-This could be the most disputable doctrines of them all.
+This could be the most disputable doctrine of them all.
+As the title suggests, this has to do with the financial giving known as tithing.
 The perspective of such usually reflects what verse or verses were used to support it.
 I have been in churches where the tithes were commanded and placed in an offering bucket as it was passed around.
-I have been in churches where the tithes were commanded, brought up to the front of the church, and were placed in a container.
-I have been in churches where the tithes were commanded, placed in an envelope, and collected.
-I have been in churches where a basket was passed around and the believers were asked to give freely.
-Lastly, I have been in churches where no offering was taken but rather containers were placed along the front entrance of the church so that after the worship service was over, the assembly could place whatever they wanted to contribute into these receptacles on their way out.
+I have been in churches where the tithes were commanded, brought up to the front of the church by the givers, and were placed in a container.
+I have been in churches where the tithes were commanded, put in an envelope, and collected.
+I have been in churches where a basket was passed around, and the believers were asked to give freely.
+Lastly, I have been in churches where no offering was taken, but rather containers were placed along the front entrance of the church so that after the worship service was over, the assembly could put whatever they wanted to contribute into these receptacles on their way out.

-Are you ready to take a look at why tithing is supported, and what the alternate view is to this financial approach?
+Are you ready to take a look at why tithing is supported by so many churches and what the alternate scriptural view is to this financial approach?

 A Christian is commanded to tithe financially.

 Before we begin, we should know what a tithe means.
 The word tithe means “a tenth”; to give ten percent of what one owns or receives for one’s labors.
-A tenth part of agricultural produce or the tenth animal that passes under the rod is the idea for the tithe.
-The Hebrew word is Maa′ser meaning the tenth or tenth part, and the Greek word is apodekatoo meaning a payment, giving, or receiving of the tenth.
+Under the Old Testament economy, this was the tenth part of agricultural produce or the tenth animal that passed under the rod.
+The Hebrew word is Maa′ser, meaning the tenth or tenth part, and the Greek word is apodekatoo, meaning a payment, giving, or receiving of the tenth.

 Let’s begin by going to the book of Genesis.